Review · Updated May 23, 2026

 - Thin coaching layer, no real meal planning or accountability features

-- Performance and sync were inconsistent across our eight-week panel
+- Performance and sync were inconsistent across our twelve-week panel

 - Users who only want a rough, occasional calorie estimate